All Episodes

 It took three months for people to freak out about Obama.

-That's when I first met them, and let's just say we've been hanging out a lot ever since.
+And let's just say we've been hanging out a lot ever since.

-Things are looking better in the in downtown Dallas.
+Things are looking better in downtown Dallas.

-And we all looked at each other and said, okay.
+And we all looked at each other and said, okay, that was good because we had like, probably had like 5,000 people out there.

-And we said this is great.
+And we said, this is great.

 But will it amount to a hill of beans?

-I mean November of next year.
+I mean, November of next year.

 Can we keep this going?